Horizon-LEAD/irtx-jsprit/README.md

 ```

 The `jar` file can be saved in a fixed location.
 As long as the model is not
 changed, it can be reused for multiple model runs.
-To test wether the `jar` has
+To test whether the `jar` has
 been build successfully, call

 ```bash